 CPRS now has two types of signatures: electronic and digital.
 Electronic signatures, which have been available for some time, require an electronic signature code that can be created at your site.
-Digital signatures are new to CPRS and are only in use in a pilot program.
+Digital signatures in CPRS are now required to comply with new Drug Enforcement Agency's (DEA) regulations for identifying a prescriber that orders outpatient controlled substances.

-There are three different levels of keys that influence what can be done with orders, including what dialog CPRS brings up when signing orders.
+There are three different levels of keys that influence what can be done with orders, including which dialog CPRS brings up when signing orders.
 Although actual practice at each site may vary, the three levels are usually referred to in these ways: